Class A recycled water in ‘purple pipe’ areas

 Purple tap test

-During construction of your home, your builder will have arranged for a series of independent inspections to ensure your plumbing is installed correctly.
+During construction of your home, your builder or plumber will have arranged for a series of independent inspections to ensure your plumbing is installed correctly.
+Over time, changes or plumbing works can introduce faults, which is why it's important to do this test yourself.

-- After all taps have run dry, flush your toilets.
-Your toilet cisterns should refill as normal, as they should be connected to the recycled water supply.
+2. Toilets: Flush all toilets in your home.
+The cistern should refill as normal, as they are connected to the recycled water supply.

 Fees and charges